 - Doppler recordings of trans-mitral, aortic, and pulmonary valve velocities

-- Doppler tissue recordings of mitral annular and left ventricular segmental wall motion velocities
+- Doppler tissue recordings of mitral annular and left ventricular segmental wall motion abnormalities

 Under special experimental conditions, additional image acquisition protocols can be applied (see below).